 Ethics in Policing

-Understand the dual roles of law enforcement and law enforcement subculture.
+- Understand the dual roles of law enforcement and law enforcement subculture.

-Explore methods to reduce corruption and unethical police procedures including training, supervision, protection for whistle blowers and citizen review boards.
+- Explore methods to reduce corruption and unethical police procedures including training, supervision, protection for whistle blowers and citizen review boards.

 Ethics of Prosecutors and Defense

-Determine what judicial ethics are imposed upon members of the judiciary and why.
+- Determine what judicial ethics are imposed upon members of the judiciary and why.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.